 The hyperbaric oxygen acute stroke treatment ambulance is a groundbreaking venture endorsed by the Undersea and Hyperbaric Medical Society. .
 Dr. Robert Whaley, Past Director of the U.S. Navy Diving Department, and Principle Investigator Dr. McCormick, will be leading our ambulance construction patient safety certification.

 Dr. Robert Whaley, past Director of the U.S. Navy’s Diving Division, was responsible for the development, production and fleet implementation of the U.S. Navy’s shipboard and portable hyperbaric systems and equipment.
 Now President and CEO of his own Diving/Pressure Chamber consulting company, DynaMech Analysis LLC, Dr. Whaley will collaborate with Dr. McCormick on this project as a consultant on operational, safety, and engineering issues.

-Dr. Roy Alson, as Medical Director of the Forsyth County Emergency Medical Service; Medical Advisor for Disaster Services, NC Office of EMS; Assistant Medical Director of the North Carolina Office of Emergency Medicine; Chairman of the Disaster Preparedness and Response Committee at ACEP; and Associate Professor of Emergency Medicine at Wake Forest Medical School, will also add his experience to designs for Patient Safety.
+Dr. Roy Alson, as Medical Director of the Forsyth County Emergency Medical Service; Medical Advisor for Disaster Services, NC Office of EMS; Assistant Medical Director of the North Carolina Office of Emergency Medicine; Chairman of the Disaster Preparedness and Response Committee at ACEP; and Professor of Emergency Medicine at Wake Forest Medical School, will also add his experience to designs for Patient Safety.